guhuajun/kong-keycloak-playground/README.md

-# k3d-playground
+# Kong Keycloak Playground

+## Introduction

+Please feel free to start a discussion for this demo porject.
+I can help you to understanding this demo.
+But for a serious setup in production environment, please do ask an expert from Kong and keycloak community.

+I am using a Dell T3431 (4x Xeon CPU and 64GB memory) workstation as the host machine, but it depends on the number of components that you will use.

 ## Steps

 ###  Before you start

-Prepare a linux server with Docker installed.
+Prepare a linux server with Docker installed, like running CentOS in Virulabox.

 ### Start a local docker registry

+Start a local docker registry to

 ```bash
 docker-compose -f docker-compose.registry.yaml up -d